AMoo-Miki/osd-launcher/README.md

   -h, --help                                   display help for command

 Fine-tuning Dashboards plugins:
-  The version of Dashboards plugins can be specified using --<name>-source <github>.
+  The version of Dashboards plugins can be specified using --<name>-source <repo>.
   The inclusion of a plugin can be prevented using --no-<name>.

   Supported plugin names are: